jiawesoft/jiascheduler/README.md

 #           Print version

-# Utilize job scheduling and websh capabilities
+# Utilize job scheduling and webssh capabilities
 # SSH related configurations can also be omitted and can be configured directly in the console later
 ./jiascheduler-agent --comet-addr ws://115.159.194.153:3000 --assign-username guest --assign-password guest --ssh-user your_ssh_user --ssh-port 22 --ssh-password your_ssh_user_password --namespace home